 B.B.C.
 Writer-Producer Features Department. b.
 Wolverhampton, 21st May, 1913.
 Has written many documentary programmes on flying, Coastal Command, etc. Address: 2, South Hill Park Gardens, Hampstead, N.W.3.
-First became interested in radio in 1934, particularly in Feature programmes turing firms.
-Turned down for Army on health grounds.
-In 1942 joined the London staff of B.B.C. as Writer-Producer in Features Department.
+First became interested in radio in 1934, particularly in Feature programmes (though they were not yet known by that name).
+Wrote experimental scripts mainly on historical subjects, the first to be accepted was a biography of Sir Joshua Reynolds.
+At the outbreak of war was Assistant Publicity Manager in one of Lord Nuffield's motor manufacturing firms.
+Turned down for Army on In 1942 joined the health grounds.
+London staff of B.B.C. as Writer-Producer in Features Department.
 Since then has written and produced a hundred radio Feature programmes ranging from dramatisations of war stories, such as "The Man from Belsen," to historical reconstructions such as "The Road to Naseby."
 Recently specialised in programmes about aviation, travelling more than 50,000 miles by air and visiting America, Canada, Labrador, the West Indies, Italy, Algeria, Egypt, Arabia, India and Australia.
 Favourite programme: "To See the Vacant Sea," a documentary about Coastal Command.
 Most popular programme: "The Man from Belsen."
 Married, lives in Hampstead.
 Outside radio, principal interests are: 17th century history; archæology; aviation.
-Has just finished his first book, a travel-book, "All Men are Neighbours,"
+Has just finished his first book. a travel-book, " All Men are Neighbours,"